 The Flamengo beach and park stretching along its length is one of the great urban beach runs.
 Combine the paved Parque do Flamengo waterfront path paths in the interior parks: Parque Brig.
 Eduardo Gomes & Parque das Crianças.

 Start in Zona Norte at the Museum of Modern Art.
-Pass the Memorial of World War II with the tomb of the lost soldier then you will reach Marina da Glória.
-Follow the marked path around the cove of the Bay and between the tre es.
-Once you reach the Monument to Estacio de Sa, you should turn around.
-In order to vary your return route, take a right (towards the sea) to the Calçadão da Praia do Flamengo.
+Pass the Memorial of World War II with the tomb of the lost soldier.
+Then you will reach Marina da Glória.
+Follow the marked path around the cove of the Bay and between the trees.
+The turnaround point is the Monument to Estacio de Sa.
+The park paths make for a nice shade option on a hot day.